POLICY PLAN HANZE RACING DIVISION STICHTING

 The board members make plans for and coordinate the development of our cars and ensure sufficient funds, parts and tools are available.
 The board also handles membership applications.
 Board members are not entitled to benefits paid from the foundation’s funds, although they are entitled to be reimbursed for expenses which they incurred while acting on behalf of the foundation.
 Members of the foundation are not eligible for remuneration.

-Susan Reefman is the team manager and chairman of the board.
-She oversees and coordinates the mechanical, electrical and driverless engineering departments and the communication department.
+Damien Dufour is the team manager and chairman of the board.
+He oversees and coordinates the mechanical, electrical and driverless engineering departments and the communication department.
 The chairman also leads the board meetings.

 Yasmin de Groot is the chief driverless engineer and secretary of the board.
 She oversees the driverless department and takes minutes during board meetings.

-Robin Heikens is the treasurer, he oversees the finances and makes payments up to €10,000.00.
+Susan Reefman is the treasurer, she oversees the finances and makes payments up to €10,000.00.
 Legal acts with higher stakes require separate authorization from the rest of the board.
 The finances are also checked by a finance committee, consisting of two HARD members.